teammanfred/redm-resources/redm-rdr2-server/README.md

 The output of the command can be a bit noisy, don't worry unless it spews actual errors.

+## Using the setup script

+Find a nice directory on your machine to keep the server data, for example:

+    cd ~
+    mkdir -p redm && cd redm
+    mv ~/Downloads/setup .
+    chmod +x setup
+    ./setup

+You can run the script multiple times and it will try to be smart about not doing the same thing multiple times.

+After this you should be able to run the server:

+    ./redm

+Or you can run the provided run script directly:

+    ./run.sh +set gamename rdr3 +set config server.cfg

+## Using the Dockerfile

+Change `server.cfg` to fit your needs.
+You can change `redm` to anything else if you want to create different images.

+    docker build -t redm .

+Then you can create and start a new container like this:

+    docker run -i -t --rm -p 30120:30120 -p 40120:40120 redm ./redm

+Please wait until `yarn` finishes compiling all the module assets.
+Then reboot the server through the web interface on port `40120`

+For more control you can start a container and atach it to your console to start the server yourself:

+    docker run -a stdin -a stdout -i -t --rm -p 30120:30120 -p 40120:40120 redm ./run.sh +set gamename rdr3 +set config server.cfg

+Note that this will wipe all server data every time you start it, if you want to persist data it's probably best to learn about Docker volumes.

 ## Troubleshooting

 ### Infinite loading screen